microsoft/BotBuilder-Samples/CSharp/intelligence-Zummer/README.md

 ----------------------------

-This tutorial would help you understand how to string together various Cognitive APIs -  Bing Web Search, Bing Summarizer and LUIS to build a productivity bot
+This tutorial would help you understand how to string together various Cognitive APIs -  Bing Web Search and LUIS to build a productivity bot

 Here is a simple flowchart of what the Zummer bot logic will be: